stfc/PSyclone/lib/profiling/drhook/README.md

 **Note:**

-- The name of the Dr Hook library might depend on the way it was compiled.
+- The name of the Dr Hook library might depend on the way it is compiled.

-- The ``<PATH-TO-PSYCLONE>`` depends on where the wrapper library was compiled, either in a clone of PSyclone repository or in a PSyclone [installation](./../../README.md#installation).
+- The ``<PATH-TO-PSYCLONE>`` differs depending on whether the wrapper library is compiled in a clone of PSyclone repository or in a PSyclone [installation](./../../README.md#installation).

 ## Output